Responsible Pharmacist and what you should know about vaccine storage

 - Order smaller amounts of vaccine more often to decrease vaccine wastage.

-- Ensure the vaccine refrigerator is the correct size to accommodate the vaccines.
+- Ensure the vaccine storage refrigerator is the correct size to accommodate the vaccines.
 In small refrigerators, temperatures may vary considerably between the top and bottom shelves.

 - Keep vaccines on the middle shelf.
 Never store them in the door shelves, bottom drawer or close to the freezer section.